The ANBG Visual Identity

 Project Breif

-The Australian National Botanic Gardens (ANBG) is the only botanic garden in the world dedicated exclusively to Australian native plants, a living archive of the nation’s botanical heritage.
-This project reimagines the ANBG’s visual identity to better reflect its vibrant, diverse, and evolving environment.
+The Australian National Botanic Gardens is the only botanic garden in the world dedicated entirely to Australian native plants, a living archive of the nation’s botanical heritage.
+This project reimagines its visual identity to reflect the Gardens’ vibrant, diverse, and evolving character.

-Centred around a dynamic identity system, the design draws on a curated library of stylised plant forms, from the bold Waratah to the delicate Lomandra, each derived from native species found within the Gardens.
-Using a generative code framework, these botanical shapes shift in position, rotation, and scale across applications, ensuring every touchpoint feels bespoke, alive, and deeply rooted in place.
+At the heart of the design is a dynamic identity system built from a library of stylised plant forms, from the bold Waratah to the delicate Lomandra, all drawn from species within the Gardens.
+Using generative code, these botanical shapes shift in position, rotation, and scale across applications, making every touchpoint feel unique, alive, and rooted in place.

-The identity’s botanical colour palette pairs rich greens and earthy neutrals with vibrant floral tones such as Golden Wattle and Desert Pea, evoking the seasonal richness of Australian flora.
-A carefully balanced typographic system combines the elegance of Bodega Serif with the warmth and accessibility of A Day Without Sun, ensuring the brand feels both sophisticated and welcoming.
+The colour palette pairs rich greens and earthy neutrals with vivid floral tones such as Golden Wattle and Desert Pea, evoking the seasonal richness of Australian flora.
+Typography combines the elegance of Bodega Serif with the warmth and approachability of A Day Without Sun, creating a brand that is sophisticated yet welcoming.

-The project extends from digital platforms to physical applications, including interactive web elements and on-site interpretive signage, such as laser cut and full colour plant information plaques.
-This adaptable, cohesive system ensures that every interaction with the Gardens, whether online or in person, celebrates the beauty, diversity, and cultural significance of Australia’s native plants.
+The system extends across digital and physical platforms, from interactive web elements to on-site signage, including laser cut and full colour plant information plaques.
+Every interaction, online or in person, celebrates the beauty, diversity, and cultural significance of Australia’s native plants.

 Process

-The development of the ANBG dynamic identity began with early typographic explorations alongside a single plant, the Golden Wattle (Acacia pycnantha), Australia’s floral emblem.
-These first design stages paired experiments in type styling with the Wattle’s circular bloom structure, vibrant yellow palette, and symbolic value as a unifying and celebratory plant.
-Initial outputs included vector studies of the Wattle’s form and mock-ups for signage and print, which explored organic layering, bold colour, and the idea of an identity that felt alive and embedded in place.
+The ANBG dynamic identity began with typographic experiments paired with a single plant, the Golden Wattle, Australia’s floral emblem.
+Early designs combined type styling with the Wattle’s circular blooms, vibrant yellow tones, and symbolic role as a unifying, celebratory plant.
+Initial outputs included vector studies and mock ups for signage and print, exploring organic layering, bold colour, and the concept of an identity that feels alive and rooted in place.

-As the project progressed, it became clear that one plant alone could not reflect the breadth of the ANBG’s botanical diversity.
-The Golden Wattle became the seed for a larger system, a curated library of stylised shapes drawn from multiple native species.
-Each form was refined for clarity and visual cohesion, then paired with a botanical colour palette designed for flexibility and contrast.
+As the project evolved, it became clear that a single plant could not capture the ANBG’s botanical diversity.
+The Golden Wattle became the seed for a larger system: a curated library of stylised shapes from multiple native species.
+Each form was refined for clarity and cohesion, paired with a botanical colour palette designed for flexibility and contrast.

-This colour matrix was developed to ensure harmonious pairings across the dynamic identity, defining which botanical hues can sit alongside each other and applying separating strokes where contrast is low to maintain clarity and visual balance
+The colour matrix was created to ensure harmonious pairings across the dynamic identity, showing which botanical hues work together and adding separating strokes where contrast is low to maintain clarity and balance.

-To bring this system to life, a generative p5.js framework was developed to randomly position, scale, and rotate these shapes while ensuring colour compatibility through the predefined matrix.
-This allowed for endless variation without sacrificing legibility or balance.
-The identity was tested across a range of applications, from digital interfaces to physical interpretive signage, including full-colour and laser-cut plaques.
-The result is a living visual system that evolves with every application, reflecting the richness and vitality of the Gardens themselves.
+To bring the system to life, a generative p5.js framework randomly positioned, scaled, and rotated the shapes while ensuring colour harmony through the predefined matrix.
+This created endless variations without compromising legibility or balance.
+The identity was tested across digital interfaces and physical signage, including full colour and laser cut plaques.
+The result is a living visual system that evolves with every application, reflecting the richness and vitality of the Gardens.

 Outcomes